 Human Rights Education (HRE) is all learning that builds knowledge, skills as well as attitudes and behaviours of human rights.
 It is a process of empowerment that begins with the individual and branches out to encompass the community at large.
 HRE aims towards developing an understanding of everyone's common responsibility to make human rights a reality in each community and in the society at large.
-HRE aims to empower individuals, i.e., women and men, girls and boys, and their communities to become positive actors of social change by seeking out solutions that are consistent with human rights values and standards.
+It aims to develop the capacity of government officials and institutions to meet their obligation to respect, protect and fulfil the human rights of those under their jurisdiction.
+It also aims to enable the empowerment of individuals, i.e., women and men, girls and boys, or any person whose appearance or behaviour does not adhere to socially constructed female and male gender norms, and their communities, to critically analyze their human rights problems and seek out solutions that are consistent with human rights values and standards.
+Through HRE, therefore, government institutions and individuals are able to become actors of social change aimed towards the effective realization of human rights.
 The social change envisioned involves among other things, changes in social structures, attitudes, beliefs, views and values, freedoms and rights, the quality of education, and effective governance.

-Level Types of Changes or Results Linked to HRE Activities

-Individual Changes in:

-• Awareness

-Willingness or motivation

-Knowledge

-• Skills

-Attitudes, behaviour

-Organization / Changes in:

-Group Level of participation

-Power relations (interest and influence)

-Family relations

-Access to resources

-Access to information

-Respect for and fulfillment of specific rights: education, health housing, etc.

-Reported number of human rights violations

-Broader Changes in:

-Community / Society Laws, policies, legislation which reflect principles of human rights

-Ž Government services

-Reported number human rights violations

-Citizen and civil society participation and collaboration with government

-Socio-economic progress

-Cultural norms and practices that impact positively on human rights (for example, changing gender roles)
+Level Types of Changes or Results Linked to HRE Activities Individual Changes in the learner Changes in: Organization / Group Changes expected when learners transfer their learning experience to the organizations or groups they work with Changes in: Level of participation in decision-making process Power relations (interest and influence) Practices more closely aligned with human rights Access to resources and services Access to information Respect for and fulfillment of specific rights: education, health, housing, etc. Broader Community / Society Changes expected at community level/broader society due to the continued efforts of organizations and groups Changes in: Laws, policies, legislation which reflect principles of human rights Government services Reported number of human rights violations Citizen and civil society participation and collaboration with government Socio-economic progress Cultural norms and practices that impact positively on human rights (for example, changing gender roles)